amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    - Then we use that `DaprClient` instance to load the state with key `counter` from the state store.
 If there isn't any state stored yet for that key, we'll get back the default `int` value which is `0`.
    - Finally, we enter a loop that continuously writes the current `counter` value to the console, increments the value, and saves it back to the state store.

-3. Now when you want to run the application, you must use the Dapr CLI `run` command to run both the application and Dapr's sidecar side by side.
-You also need to name your application by specifing an application id.
+3. To run the application, you must use the Dapr CLI `run` command.
+It enables you to run the application and the Dapr sidecar together.
+You'll also need to name your application by specifying an application id.
 If you don't specify an application id, Dapr will generate a unique value for you.
 This will cause problems with the State Management building block because it uses the application id as a prefix for the state keys.
 This means that if your application id changes, you will no longer be able to access any previously stored state.

    Now run the application: